macintushar/hawk/README.md

 > **Note**: Hawk is still in development.
 Features may change or break.

 Hawk is an open‑source, self‑hosted monitoring platform.
-Track uptime and performance for your services, get alerted on incidents, and publish beautiful public status pages — all in one place.
+Track uptime and performance for your services, get alerted on incidents, and publish beautiful public status pages, all in one place.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/macintushar/hawk)